Impartial digraphs: Directed structure

 \begin{proof}[Proof of \cref{lem:top-directed} assuming \cref{lem:upper-triangular}] We see that $S_F$ is invariant under the automorphism $\tau$ of $T$ for every $F \subseteq T$.
 Let $T'$ be a half-branch of $T$.
 Write $w_e = z_e z_{\tau e}$ for each $e \in E(T')$.
 Then \cref{eq:system-Sf} gives

-Then by \cref{lem:upper-triangular}, this system is equivalent to a linear system of equations (mod 2) whose coefficient matrix is upper-triangular with 1's on the diagonal when the variables $w_e$ are sorted according to $|E(T_e)|$ (breaking ties arbitrarily).
-It follows that for all $e \in E(T')$, $w_e = z_e z_{\tau e} = 1$, and hence $\tau$ preserves the orientation of $e$ in $\vec H$ since $\tau$ does the same for $\vec T$. \end{proof}
+Then by \cref{lem:upper-triangular}, we can solve this system of equations to yield $w_e = 1$ for all $e \in E(T')$ by decreasing induction on $|E_{T_e}|$ (break ties arbitrarily).
+Alternatively, this system is equivalent to a linear system of equations (mod 2) whose coefficient matrix is upper-triangular with 1's on the diagonal when the variables $w_e$ are sorted according to $|E(T_e)|$ (breaking ties arbitrarily).